Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/5 PyCharm installation instructions.md

 ![New window?](https://i.imgur.com/l38I98J.png)

-You will then be presented with all the project files.
+You will then be presented with all the project files on the left for your perusal.
 There is one more step remaining.
 We need to install all the requirements to the virtual environment.

 In the lower left of the screen select the terminal.

-In the terminal, type the following:
+In the terminal, type or copy-paste the following:
 >pip install -r "Selenium Lab\Lab Documentation\requirements.txt"

 Replace the backslashes with forward slashes (/) if you are on Linux.